 Twenty-three non-incident (reason codes annual, routine, or termination) plutonium urinalysis results have been recorded in the Pantex DORMS since 1989; these samples were obtained in 1995 and 1996.
-All results were below the detection limit (median = 0.00026 pCi/d).
+All results were below the detection limit (median = 0.00026 pCi/d) [108].
 Incident-related urine sample results since 1989 were also analyzed as a group and all results except possibly one were below the detection limit (median = 0.0000 pCi/d).
-Although daily urine excretion of type S plutonium is a small fraction of the intake, these excretion results are consistent with the 40-DAC-hr intake assumed for the 1980 to 2000 period above.
+Although daily urine excretion of type S plutonium b.
+Time since separation of 241Am from the Pu mix.

+is a small fraction of the intake, these excretion results are consistent with the 40-DAC-hr intake assumed for the 1980 to 2000 period above [109].